Dr. Maya Angelou Monument

-Rendering of Dr. Maya Angelou sculpture by Lava Thomas, SFPL Main Branch Larkin Street Entrance
+Digital rendering of Dr. Maya Angelou monument "Portrait of a Phenomenal Woman" by Lava Thomas, SFPL Main Branch Larkin Street Entrance

-PROJECT DESCRIPTION (excerpted from the original RFQ)Artist rendering of Maya Angelou statue
+About the MonumentArtist rendering of Maya Angelou statue

 The San Francisco Board of Supervisors passed a resolution entitled “Affirming San Francisco’s Commitment to 30% Female Representation in the Public Realm by the year 2020.”
 The Resolution recognizes that although 51% of the population is female, women are woefully underrepresented in sectors of public and private leadership roles, and their historical contributions are inadequately recognized in public statues and memorials.
 The Resolution identifies research suggesting that 30 percent is the proportion when critical mass is reached, and in a group setting the voices of the minority group become heard in their own right.
 There is a national movement to increase female representation in the public realm to 30 percent.